-Home » RESOURCES » What would I tell my 18 Year Old Self About Investing?
+Home » BLOG » What would I tell my 18 Year Old Self About Investing?

 Don’t sell the Dominion Resource stocks your father gave you.
 Educate yourself about investing so you can understand the value of long-term investing.